IndoPref: A Multi-Domain Pairwise Preference Dataset for Indonesian: Abstract

 \section{Abstract}

 Over 200 million people speak Indonesian, yet the language remains significantly underrepresented in preference-based research for large language models (LLMs).
 Most existing multilingual datasets are derived from English translations, often resulting in content that lacks cultural and linguistic authenticity.
-To address this gap, we introduce $\datasetname$, the first fully human-authored and multi-domain Indonesian preference dataset specifically designed to evaluate the naturalness and quality of LLM-generated text.
-All annotations are natively written in Indonesian and evaluated using Krippendorff's alpha, demonstrating strong inter-annotator agreement.
-Additionally, we benchmark the dataset across multiple LLMs and assess the output quality of each model.
+To address this gap, we introduce $\datasetname$, the first fully human-authored and multi-domain Indonesian preference dataset designed to evaluate the naturalness and quality of LLM-generated text.
+The dataset contains 522 prompts and yields 4,099 human-annotated pairwise preferences from comparisons across five instruction-tuned LLMs.
+All annotations are natively written in Indonesian with strong inter-annotator agreement, measured by Krippendorff’s alpha.
+Our benchmark spans 10 diverse categories, enabling practitioners to identify LLMs' fine-grained strengths and weaknesses.\footnote{Our dataset is released at~\url{https://huggingface.co/datasets/davidanugraha/IndoPref} under CC-BY-4.0.}